gjlumsden/net-core-workshop/labs/01-net-core-fundamentals/02-using-net-standard.md

     > **Note:** In the next module, we'll explore how to improve this with *depenedency injection*.

 6. Run your web application from Visual Studio.
-Make a web request to "/api/discounts?dateJoined=2017-05-01" and the service will return the permitted discount.
+Navigate to "https://localhost:5001/api/discounts?dateJoined=2017-05-01" and the service will return the calculated discount.

 ## Exercise 2 - Reference .NET Standard from .NET Framework